 Year 4 pupils at Rydal Penrhos got to learn more about the Tudor era on a visit to a prominent Conwy landmark.

-The Prep School group took an educational trip to Plas Mawr, where they took a tour of the building, which was built between 1576 and 1585 for the influential Welsh merchant, Robert Wynn.
+The Prep School group took an educational trip to Plas Mawr on Thursday, June 27, where they took a tour of the building built between 1576 and 1585 for the influential Welsh merchant, Robert Wynn.

 They also got the chance to learn more about Tudor exploration and Sir Francis Drake, as Mr Wynn was a merchant and spent time at sea.